-Dayton Sex Charges Attorney
+Dayton Sex Charges Lawyer

-Ohio has a large number of different types of sex charges and a conviction of any one of them is almost guaranteed to destroy your life.
-Not only do you risk going to prison but you risk being required to register as a sex offender for a minimum of 15 years up to the rest of your life.
+Ohio has a large number of different types of sex charges, and a conviction of any one of them is almost guaranteed to destroy your life.
+Not only do you risk going to prison, but you risk being required to register as a sex offender for a minimum of 15 years up to the rest of your life.
 In some cases, sex offender registration is often worse than prison time because of the stigmas associated with that label in our society.

 Evidence in Sex Cases

 Often in sex-related cases, there is an overall lack of evidence.
 For example, if there is an accusation that someone was touched above their clothes when no one else was around, there will not be any physical evidence to prove that allegation.
 The main evidence in this type of case is the accuser’s testimony without any proof to support it.
 The only way the State can convict you based on these facts requires the accuser to appear in open court in front of a jury and testify.

 Having the right sex charge attorney to cross-examine the witnesses against you is crucial and will make the difference between being found guilty and being acquitted.
 Travis Kane has the experience to handle any type of sex-related case and has been successful in defending a number of defendants charged with serious sex crimes.